do-community/demo-app/README.md

 ![DigitalOcean Control Panel Droplet](./README.ss-droplet.png)

-Because we've enabled monitoring on our Droplets, we get some pretty great graphs right on our control panel.
-In addition to graphs, having monitoring enabled allows users to create alerting policies so you're notified when your system metrics cross thresholds of your choosing.
+Because we've enabled monitoring on our Droplets, we get some really great graphs right on our control panel.
+In addition to graphs, having monitoring enabled allows us to create alerting policies to receive notifications when system metrics cross thresholds of our choosing.
+Alerting policies can be set up on the [Monitoring tab](https://cloud.digitalocean.com/monitors) of the Control Panel.

 Be sure to also explore your newly created [space](https://cloud.digitalocean.com/spaces), [load balancer](https://cloud.digitalocean.com/networking/load_balancers), and [firewalls](https://cloud.digitalocean.com/networking/firewalls).